 Domain: E5 Event

 Range: E5 Event

+Quantification: many to many (0,n:0,n)

 Scope note: This property associates an instance of E5 Event that triggers another instance of E5 Event with the latter.
-It identifies the interaction between events: an event can activate (trigger) other event/s; in that sense it is interpreted as the cause, the triggering factor of a situation in tension (a system); a reaction between events.
+It identifies the interaction between events: an event can activate (trigger) other events in a target system that is in a situation of sustained tension, such as a trap or an unstable mountain slope giving way to a land slide after a rain or earthquake.
+In that sense the triggering event it is interpreted as a cause.

+Examples:

+The earthquake of Parnitha in 1999 triggered the rotational landslide along the road.

+Explosion at the Montserrat massif (near Barcelona, Spain) triggered a rock fall event on 14 February 2007.

 In First Order Logic: